debashishroy00/ccom/USER.md

 > *"The security scanning found hardcoded API keys I didn't even realize were there.
 Could have been a major security issue in production."*

-> *"One command (`ccom 'workflow deploy'`) runs all checks and deploys safely.
+> *"One command (`ccom workflow deploy`) runs all checks and deploys safely.
 No more 'did I forget to run tests?' anxiety."*

 ---